 Tania was a 2011 Eric Lund Global Reporting Fellow in Istanbul and in 2012 published an in-depth report on Turkey’s dwindling Greek Orthodox Christian community.

 Tania is a 2011 graduate of the Medill School of Journalism at Northwestern University.
-She was part of a Chicago Innocence Project student investigative reporting team that uncovered evidence of police misconduct in a wrongful conviction case.
-The inmate, Stanley Wrice, was exonerated in December 2013 after serving 31 years in prison.
+She was part of a Chicago Innocence Project student investigative reporting team whose stories led to a man's exoneration after 31 years in prison.

 Tania is from Chicago and has run the Chicago Marathon twice.
 Fun fact: Tania is deaf.
 She wrote about learning to hear using cochlear implants here.